dhleong/babbling/README.md

 await player.playUrl("https://www.youtube.com/watch?v=byva0hOj8CU&list=PL1tiwbzkOjQxD0jjAE7PsWoaCrs0EkBH2");
 ```

-As of writing, all the apps currently supported also support the
+As of writing, all the apps currently supported also support the [Player][4]
-[Player][4] interface, allowing you to just copy the URL of the thing
+interface, allowing you to just copy the URL of the thing you want to watch
-you want to watch and paste it in, whether it's for a Series, a
-Playlist, or a specific Episode.
+and paste it in, whether it's for a Series, a Playlist, or a specific Episode.
+In addition to URL-based playback, most apps allow you to search for what you
+want—see the full [Player API](#player-api) section below.

 This does gloss over something slightly, which is authenticating each
 app.
 While Youtube can work fine without auth, if you have Youtube RED